telerik/blazor-docs/introduction.md

 ## Getting Started

-If you are new to Telerik UI for Blazor, we recommend that you **follow the First Steps articles** to add the Telerik components to your application:
+If you are new to Telerik UI for Blazor, we recommend that you **follow the Get Started articles** to add the Telerik components to your application:

 * [Get Started with Client-side Blazor]({%slug getting-started/client-side%})